-Since the prices for non-bulk FFV, and especially off-season and exotic produce, have been relatively stable over the last decade, more developing countries could assess the benefits of starting or increasing exports of FFV in order to capture, a share, or increase their share, of this lucrative market.
-A good strategy for the least developed country exporters and producers to receive a good price and avoid a fall in prices due to oversupply could be to focus on exports:
+Since the prices for most FFV have declined a little over the last decade and the share of developing countries in EU FFV imports is growing, more developing countries could assess the benefits of starting or increasing exports of FFV in order to capture, a share, or increase their share, of this lucrative market.
+A good strategy for the least developed country exporters and producers to receive a good price and avoid a fall in prices due to oversupply could be to focus on :

-- for 'niche' FFV markets; - of 'non-traditional' tropical fruits, such as mangoes and papayas, - for organic FFV markets as many small-scale farmers in developing countries already avoid the use of pesticides; - for FFV off-season markets when local supply or supply from dominant exporting countries is low.
+- 'niche' FFV markets; - 'non-traditional' tropical fruits, such as mangoes and papayas, - organic FFV markets as many small-scale farmers in developing countries already avoid the use of pesticides; - FFV off-season markets when local supply or supply from dominant exporting countries is low. - different FFV (crop diversification) to avoid vulnerability from crop diversification, volatility of world market prices